-Management have determined the operating segments based on the reports reviewed by the Board and Executive Management team that are used to make strategic decisions.
-The Board and Executive Management team consider, organise and manage the business primarily from a geographic perspective, being the country of origin where the sale and service was performed.
+Management have determined the operating segments based on the reports reviewed by the Board and Executive Leadership Team that are used to make strategic decisions.
+The Board and Executive Leadership Team consider, organise and manage the business primarily from a geographic perspective, being the country of origin where the sale and service was performed.

-The amounts provided to the Board and Executive Management team in respect of total assets and liabilities are measured in a manner consistent with the financial statements.
+The amounts provided to the Board and Executive Leadership Team in respect of total assets and liabilities are measured in a manner consistent with the financial statements.
 These reports do not allocate total assets or total liabilities based on the operations of each segment or by geographical location.